wlandau/remakeGenerator/README.md

 ```

 where `<ARGS>` stands for additional arguments to `srun`.
 Then, once the [Makefile](https://www.gnu.org/software/make/) is generated, you can run the workflow with
-`nohup make -j [N] &` in the command line, where `[N]` is the number of simultaneous tasks.
+`nohup make -j [N] &` in the command line, where `[N]` is the maximum number of simultaneous processes.
-For other task managers such as [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System), such an approach may not be possible.
+For other task managers such as [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System), such an approach may not be possible because there may not be a shell-like equivalent to `srun`.
 Regardless of the system, be sure that all nodes point to the same working directory so that they share the same `.remake` [storr](https://github.com/richfitz/storr) cache.

 # Use with the [downsize](https://github.com/wlandau/downsize) package

-You may want to use the [downsize](https://github.com/wlandau/downsize) package within your custom R source code.
-That way, you can run a quick scaled-down version of your workflow for debugging and testing before you run the full workload.
-In the example, just include `downsize` in `packages` inside [`workflow.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/workflow.R) and replace the top few lines of [`code.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/code.R) with the following.
+You may want to use the [downsize](https://github.com/wlandau/downsize) package within your custom R source code (i.e., [`code.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/code.R)).
+That way, you can run a quick scaled-down version of your workflow for debugging and testing before you run the full load.
+In Example 1, simply include `"downsize"` in the `packages` argument to `workflow()` and replace the top few lines of [`code.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/code.R) with the following.

 ```{r}
 library(downsize)